bdwilson/KP3S/README.md

 1. Follow the guidance here on installing and connecting: https://bubba.org/kp3s/3dTouch/
 2. To install, copy Robin35_nano.bin to in the root of an FAT32-formatted SD card and rename it Robin_nano.bin.

-## Downloading a build.
+## Downloading a build
 <b>These builds are built using the Titan settings below.
 If you have a different
-setup, you will need to configure your paramters using repetier or Ocotprint.
+setup, you will need to configure your parameters using repetier or Ocotprint.
 The changes are mentioned below.</b>

 * https://github.com/bdwilson/KP3S/tree/main/releases